mvcuccaro/js_mysql_query_builder/README.md

 	{table:'some_table',			column:'state'}
 ];

+/**
-//An array of arrays to build a WHERE clause
+* An array of arrays to build a WHERE clause
-//The inner arrays contain objects that will be grouped together with OR operators.
+* The inner arrays contain objects that will be grouped together with OR operators.
-//The Outter arrays contain objects that will be grouped together with AND
+* The Outter arrays contain objects that will be grouped together with AND
-//If the operator is not assigned it will use the default which is 'eq' or = var my_clause 		= [
+* If the operator is not assigned it will use the default which is 'eq' or = */ var my_clause 		= [
 	[
 		{table:"some_table", 	column:"test_id", 		value:"123"},